ibm-cloud-docs/openshift/openshift_cluster_access.md

 2. Click **{{site.data.keyword.openshiftshort}} web console**.
 3. Click your profile name, such as `IAM#name@email.com`, and then click **Copy Login Command**.
 4. Click **Display Token**, and copy the `oc login` command.
-5. Paste the command into your terminal.
+5. Paste the command into your command line.

 If you cannot or do not want to open the {{site.data.keyword.openshiftshort}} console, choose among the following options to log in to your {{site.data.keyword.openshiftlong_notm}} cluster by using the CLI.
 *   **Log in as admin**:
     1. Make sure that you have the [**Administrator** IAM platform role for the cluster](/docs/openshift?topic=openshift-users#add_users).
-    2. Set your terminal context for the cluster and download the TLS certificates and permission files for the administrator.
+    2. Set your command line context for the cluster and download the TLS certificates and permission files for the administrator.
 For more information, see the [CLI documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_config).
         ```
         ibmcloud oc cluster config -c <cluster_name_or_ID> --admin
         ```